CodePushGo/website/src/content/blog/en/how-to-resolve-android-build-errors-in-capacitor.md

 ## Main Android Build Errors

-Building Android apps with Capacitor can sometimes lead to errors due to configuration issues or dependency mismatches.
+Building Android apps with React Native can sometimes lead to errors due to configuration issues or dependency mismatches.
 Below, we break down the most common Android build errors and how to address them.

 ### Setup and Config Errors

 These errors often arise from misconfigured files like `AndroidManifest.xml` or `capacitor.config.json`.
 Common issues include:

 -   **Missing Permissions**: If required Android permissions aren't declared in `AndroidManifest.xml`, the build will fail.
--   **SDK Version Mismatches**: The `targetSdkVersion` must align with Capacitor's recommended values to avoid errors.
+-   **SDK Version Mismatches**: The `targetSdkVersion` must align with React Native's recommended values to avoid errors.
 -   **Gradle Settings**: An incorrect `distributionUrl` in `gradle-wrapper.properties` can cause build failures.
 -   **Incorrect minSdkVersion**: Setting an inappropriate `minSdkVersion` can lead to compatibility issues.
 For example, your configuration might look like this: